Environmental Dependence of Self-Regulating Black-hole Feedback in Massive Galaxies: Results

 \subsubsection{Self-regulation and SNIa heating}

 Self-regulation in these three simulations depends on how multiphase condensation couples AGN feedback with the state of the ambient medium.
-The upper panels in Figure \ref{fig:lx_pjet} show how jet power ($P_{\rm jet}$) is related to X-ray luminosity ($L_X$) over the time period 0--1.5~Gyr.
+The upper panels in Figure \ref{fig:lx_pjet} show how injected jet power ($P_{\rm jet}$) is related to X-ray luminosity ($L_X$) over the time period 0--1.5~Gyr.The X-ray luminosity is calculated in the `yt' package (\citealt{YT} ) using the `Cloudy' emission table for temperatures in range $0.5-7$ keV with solar metallicity for all runs except the galaxy cluster case, where a one-third solar metallicity emission table is used.
 After the initial AGN outburst of $\sim 10^{43} \, {\rm erg \, s^{-1}}$, the single phase galaxy settles into a nearly steady state with time-averaged AGN jet power that is similar to the X-ray luminosity from within the central 30~kpc.
 Frequent bursts fuelled by fluctuations in the amount of cold gas within the central 0.5~kpc cause jet power to vary by a factor $\sim 10$, but the power output remains steady when smoothed over timescales $> 100$~Myr.
 However, the other two simulations experience much greater fluctuations in jet power.

 In the multiphase galaxy, AGN feedback is bimodal.
 The simulation starts with an outburst of jet power $\sim 10^{44}$ erg s$^{-1}$.
 Heat input from that outburst causes the galaxy's atmosphere to expand, lowering its density and significantly reducing radiative cooling of the central 30~kpc.
 The AGN then enters a low-power state with $P_{\rm jet}$ fluctuating on a $\sim 100$~Myr timescale between $< 10^{41} \, {\rm erg \, s^{-1}}$ and a few times $10^{42} \, {\rm erg \, s^{-1}}$.
 Meanwhile, the atmosphere's X-ray luminosity climbs, because time-averaged AGN power is much less than $L_X$ from within 30~kpc.
 Those radiative losses allow the weight of the CGM to compress the galactic atmosphere, gradually raising its density and pressure.
 The AGN remains in this low-power mode for $\approx 800$~Myr but then reverts back to a high-power state, similar to the initial one, for another $\approx 200$~Myr.